JAQuent/Questionnaire-Presenter/README.md

 ![](README_files/figure-gfm/mouse_tracker-1.png)<!-- -->

-# Version and ideas for the future
+# Ideas for the future

--   Version 2.0.0
-    -   Added feature that screen resolution is printed to the log.
-    -   New question type added called `slider_2_images`, which can present two square (250 px) images side by side with a question and the slider scale.
-    -   Changed length of slider a bit to more varied responses.
-    -   Added that the version is displayed at the beginning in right bottom corner.
-    -   With `shuffleBlocks` specified in .json it is possible to change the order of trials within blocks.
--   Version 2.0.1
-    -   Changed anchor height of `slider_2_images` to allow two rows of text

-    -   Added `message_1_image` type that allows to display a (450 x 300 px, 3:2 aspect ratio) image along with short text.

-    -   Fixed that confirm button label was not changed for `slider_2_images`.

--   Features planned some time in the future
-    -   Add more image based version of other question types.
+- A way to introduce a participant check list.
 - A way to further customise the visual appearance (e.g. change background on trials to highlight different questionnaires),
 - Currently, any extra columns in the input .csv file are not copied to the data making adding supplementary information to the data a bit more cumbersome.
 Even though it would be a useful feature because one could question IDs and many other things, the issue is the fact that QP allows “,” to be used in the strings for the questions etc. interferes with the `trial_results.csv`.
 For now, I therefore simply disabled this function and suggest to add this information at a later stage.
-This can be done by specifying names of columns that should be saved in the .json and than looping over them.
+- Add resolution to the log.

 Feedback or help is always welcome!